-The Bureau of Land Management (BLM) and Idaho Department of Lands (IDL) are the end users for this project.
+The Bureau of Land Management (BLM) and Idaho Department of Lands (IDL) were the end-users for this project.
 Currently, these agencies rely on vegetation moisture measurements as well as field observations to support decisions regarding allocation of helicopters, dozers, and other fire suppression equipment across fire management zones throughout Idaho.
 These observations are collected at two week intervals.
 Due to the large extent of the area of concern, field observations are not capable of providing a comprehensive assessment of vegetation distribution throughout the agency’s respective management zone.
 Furthermore, the positive feedback cycle between cheatgrass and wildland fire is well understood within these organizations, but there is no process currently implemented that communicates cheatgrass distribution information to decision makers.
 The results of this research support decision making by land managers by providing vegetation distribution data products at local and regional scales, allowing managers to visualize areas with increased fire susceptibility by identifying dominant vegetation at a particular site.
 The NASA RECOVER project team serves as a boundary organization whose purpose is to distribute critical fire related information to end-users for a specific site via a web map application.
 Data products produced by this study will be disseminated via the RECOVER project team to be used by end-users.

 III.
 Methodology